 We aim to explore the multiple facets of contemporary and historic socio-political dynamics, how these are reflected within cultural and literary production, and examine the potential futures for Latin American Studies.

-The conference schedule will be available shortly.
+The full conference schedule is available here

 Papers, panels and alternative sessions